Answering 'when do I receive funds from a house sale' and what to do if you need your funds faster...

 Sadly, most things in life aren’t free and selling your house on the open market is no different.

 When your solicitor receives the selling funds, they will need to cover your ‘debts’ before they’re able to transfer you the funds.
-The fees you will have to pay are legal fees, estate agent fees and paying off your mortgage.
+The fees you will have to pay are legal fees, estate agent fees and paying off your house repayments.

 You will also have other costs to pay, such as removal costs, stamp duty and survey fees (if you’re buying on).